nicklockwood/ColorUtils/README.md

 - (BOOL)isMonochromeOrRGB;

-This method returns `YES` if the color is a Monochrome or RGB-formatted color.
+This method returns `YES` if the color is a monochrome or RGB-formatted color.
 Many of the ColorUtils methods only work correctly on these color types, so this can be useful to check.

 - (BOOL)isEquivalent:(id)object;

 The standard UIColor isEqual method returns NO if two colors have the same appearance but a different number of components.
 This means that `[UIColor blackColor]` is treated as different from `[UIColor colorWithRed:0 green:0 blue:0 alpha:1]` even though they are identical on screen.
-The `isEquivalent` method compares the RGBAValue values of supported colors instead, and so is a more convenient way to compare colors for equality.
+The `isEquivalent` method compares the RGBAValue values of the colors instead, and so is a more convenient way to compare colors for equality.
+If the colors are not monochrom or RGB, this returns the result of `isEqual:` instead.

 - (BOOL)isEquivalentToColor:(UIColor *)color;